-25 there's something sweet that won't disappoint, that pears in the hand could be anything like pears dreamed in the mind, or a moment stopped could be kept from rotting.

-But what's so bad, a thief will ask: How is plucking a piece of fruit worse than worms tunneling in, or bees sating themselves on that honeyed light, or mold blotching it?
+- 25 there's something sweet that won't disappoint, that pears in the hand could be anything like pears dreamed in the mind, or a moment stopped could be kept from rotting. - But what's so bad, a thief will ask: How is 30 plucking a piece of fruit worse than worms tunneling in, or bees sating themselves on that honeyed light, or mold blotching it?

-Surely a saint has an answer to that, something about how too much sweetness spoils, or there's another sweetness that grows within.
-For weeks I went back and forth, stopping at the tree, watching first one pear let go of its limb, then many begin to fall, flickering briefly like coals in the grass before they shrivel, letting their seeds slip out.
+Surely a saint has an answer to that, something about how too much sweetness spoils, at the tree, watching first one pear let go of its limb, then many begin to fall, flickering briefly like coals in the grass before they shrivel, letting their seeds slip out.